csc-training/hip/README.md

 * Compile and submit

-Before you proceed edit the `sub.sh` and comment the srun command to execute the CPU executable
+Before you proceed with the submission, edit the `sub.sh` and comment the srun command to execute the CPU executable

 ```bash=
 ./compile.sh